Note that the TS8000 has been obsoleted.

-Note that the recommended software for modern TS8000 products is now DSI3.
+The recommended software for TS8000 products is now DSI3.
 DSI8000 is referenced throughout this FAQ.
 DSI3 is available for download on the product page under "Product Support" on the TS8000 Product Page.

 Despite many similarities, projects are not cross-compatible between DSI8000 and DSI3.
 This FAQ can still be utilized for wiring and setting up the AC10 to the TS8000.
 Necessary steps shown in DSI8000 are the same in DSI3, but overall window layout will be different.